bbc/psammead/CONTRIBUTING.md

 **Tests**

-When you run `npm run test` all unit tests should pass and there should be 100% test coverage of the component.
+When you run `npm test` all unit tests should pass and there should be 100% test coverage of the component.
 No JS or CSS lint errors should be present.

 **CHANGELOG**